 For more, see: How do statute of limitations work?

 Comparative Negligence Law in a Florida Car Crash Case

 Unlike many other states, we have a comparative negligence law that applies to car accidents.
-A victim should be aware of this law because it impacts the amount of compensation a victim may receive for their car accident related injuries.
+Victims should be aware of this law because it impacts the amount of compensation a victim may receive for their car accident-related injuries.

 What is Comparative Negligence?

 Comparative Negligence allows the defendant to argue that the accident victim shares in the responsibility for causing the crash.
 According to the law, because the victim is partly to blame, the defendant will not have to pay for that percentage of the accident that was the victim’s own fault.

 With comparative negligence, recovery boils down to percentages.
 Meaning, the percentage of fault allocated to the victim is critical in determining if the victim can recover damages.